-Higher trims swap the standard 6-speaker sound system for a Harmon Kardon set-up, heat the part-leather front seats and steering wheel, add electric adjustment to the driver’s seat, display the current speed limit on the dashboard and alert you if the car wanders out of its lane on the motorway – basically, everything to make you, the driver, happy and cosy.
+Higher trims swap the standard six-speaker sound system for a Harmon Kardon set-up, heat the part-leather front seats and steering wheel, adding an electric adjustment to the driver’s seat, display the current speed limit on the dashboard and alert you if the car wanders out of its lane on the motorway – basically, everything to make you, the driver, happy and cosy.

-The top GT Line S covers the seats in leather instead of cloth and on later cars heats and cools the front seats and heats the rears.
+The top GT Line S covers the seats in leather instead of cloth and in later cars – heating and cooling the front seats, with rear-seat heating too.

 The dashboard design isn’t as stylish as the Optima’s exterior, especially on pre-facelift cars.
-Yet it’s well laid out, with a 7-inch touchscreen on 2 trim and an 8-inch screen on other specs – both are responsive and easy to use.
+Yet it’s well laid out, with a seven-inch touchscreen on 2 trim and an eight-inch screen on other specs – both are responsive and easy to use.
 All versions get sat-nav and Android Auto, and there’s wireless charging for compatible smartphones.

 A large, cooled glovebox, bins in all doors, a tray in front of the gear lever, cup holders between the front seats, a bin under the front armrest, pockets in the backs of the front seats and cup holders in the rear armrest will keep everyone and their nik-naks happy in the Optima.